 To learn more about the Theta Foundation and their scholarships, click here.

 The Friendship Fund is a tangible sign of a Theta's love and commitment to her sisters.
 The Friendship Fund provides gifts to Thetas experiencing extreme financial hardship due to serious or terminal illness, job loss, natural disaster, and other devastating occurrences.
 One very important aspect of the Fund is the secrecy surrounding the giving of gifts.
 Two members write on the behalf of a sister, and the Friendship Fund committee determines the award amount.
 The requesters remain anonymous, and all records are confidential.
 The idea of sisters looking after sisters is what makes the Friendship Fund such an amazing part of being a Theta - always being supported by Theta through thick and thin.

 To learn more about the Friendship Fund, visit http://www.kappaalphatheta.org/learnabouttheta/programs/friendshipfund/

-Also a part of Theta Pizza Kitchen is free food and raffles, donated by our sponsors.
-This Spring we raffled off a $200 Amazon gift card, several $100 Chipotle gift cards, and many other gift cards from local vendors.
+Also a part of Theta Trivia is free food and raffles, donated by our sponsors and small businesses in Pittsburgh.
+In Spring 2020, we raffled off a $200 Amazon gift card, several $100 Chipotle gift cards, and many other gift cards and prizes from local vendors.

 Theta knows that paying for college can be hard.
 The Theta Foundation offers merit and need based scholarships to all active sisters and alumnae.
 For the last two years, at least one Theta from Carnegie Mellon has been awarded a scholarship.
 For non-academic endeavors, the Theta Foundation offers grants to help Thetas fulfill their leadership and service goals.
 To learn more about scholarships from the Theta Foundation, visit their website.